Member: Justin Loye, Romain Fontugne

 ✅ High resolution ❌ Long compute time

-Level 3: QuickRIB, sub-realtime analysis with efficient observer updates
+Level 3: QuickRIB, near realtime analysis with efficient observer updates

 ✅ High resolution ✅ Fast compute time